This article is about

 Deficiencies and Health Risks

+Nutrient deficiencies can lead to various health problems despite being less common than in the past.
 At-risk populations include the elderly, pregnant women, and individuals on restrictive diets that often lack essential fruits and vegetables, characteristic of the standard American diet.

 Common deficiencies include iron, vitamin B12, calcium, vitamin D, magnesium, folate, and potassium.
 Symptoms such as unexplained fatigue or unusual physical complaints may indicate a lack of vital vitamins and minerals.